Remarkable People. Exceptional Care.

-- Wendy Sage-Matsis, Director of Community Relations
+- Wendy Sage-Matsis, Senior Advisor

 “I meet families at a difficult time in their lives.
 Giving them the tools they need to make informed decisions and helping them secure a higher quality of life for their loved ones – and peace of mind for the whole family – is incredibly rewarding,” says Wendy.

 Wendy has more than ten years’ experience working with families and senior services professionals in New Hampshire’s senior living and senior care spaces, and specializes in marketing, sales, admissions and community outreach.

 Wendy earned her BA in Speech Communications from Eastern Illinois University and holds leadership positions in many local organizations, including the Granite State Games, Rotary Club of Nashua West, Nashua Senior Activity Center, and New Hampshire Health Care Association, for which she is the designated emcee and spokesperson for annual events.

 - Alicia Seaver, Vice President of Memory Care Operations

 As Vice President of Memory Care Operations, Alicia is responsible for the operations of Bridges® by EPOCH memory care assisted living communities under the direction of EPOCH Senior Living's Chief Operating Officer, Joanna Cormac-Burt.
 Alicia also serves as an educator and trainer for both our families and our staff, as well as an expert resource for all Bridges® by EPOCH communities.
 In her position, she is focused on maintaining the unique culture and personalized approach to care in all Bridges® by EPOCH communities.